thi-ng/umbrella/packages/wasm-api-timer/README.md

 - **interval**: `setInterval()` / `clearInterval()`
 - **immediate**: `setImmediate()` / `clearImmediate()`

-These different types of delayed execution are exposed via the single `setTimeout()` function and the `TimerType` enum:
+These different types of delayed execution are unified into the single `schedule()` function and the `TimerType` enum.
+Scheduled callbacks can be cancelled via `cancel()`...

 Zig example: